ikt32/GTAVBasicModdingGuide/README.md

 ### Crash on startup with error on corrupt files
 You're not using a mods folder and/or referring to non-imported files in `content.xml`.

+### Others
+You might want to [check this thread](https://forums.gta5-mods.com/topic/4949/readme-frequently-asked-questions-installation-help-troubleshooting).

 ## Things to pay attention to:

 ### Mod packs